 Loving Adult – The healthy mature part of us that acts appropriately in the world.
 We’re in our Loving Adult when we know what is in our highest good in any situation and then take the necessary steps to make that happen.
 Our Loving Adult only tells ourself the truth about our partner’s behavior and as a result we feel our natural feelings of sadness, helplessness, loneliness, joy and peace.

 Bridge – A way to shift from our Wounded Self into our Loving Adult.
 Bridges can include taking a walk in nature, reading a meaningful passage, going to the gym, doing deep breathing, yoga, playing an instrument or listening to music.
-Bridges help us move from being closed and in our head to being open in our heart.
+Bridges help us move from being closed and in our head to being open and in our heart.

 Personal Responsibility – When we accept that either we’re causing our feelings by what we’re thinking, doing or allowing or that we need to manage our feelings which are a natural response to our partner’s behavior.